Cypriot Laiki bank to be closed down, Bank of Cyprus restructured

-Bank depositors of up to 100,000 euros will not suffer any losses but bigger depositors will contribute to recapitalizing the bank that is to be restructured - Bank of Cyprus.
+Bank depositors of up to 100,000 euros will not suffer any losses but bigger depositors will contribute to recapitalising the bank that is to be restructured - Bank of Cyprus.

 Shareholders, bondholders and those who held deposits above 100,000 euros in Laiki bank, which will be closed down, will cover the cost of the resolution, euro zone ministers and the International Monetary Fund decided.